ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step4.md

 #### Push image
 To make the image available to use in Kubernetes enter the following commands
-1. `$ docker login login master.cfc:8500` providing `user1` as the user and the password you created above
+1. `$ docker login master.cfc:8500` providing `user1` as the user and the password you created above
 1. `$ docker push master.cfc:8500/websphere/customer-order-services:liberty`